 Immaculate quality and fit and finish that is rarely found on guns of this price point.
 For those who are into cowboy action shooting, this is an obvious choice.
 The single action army style is comfortable and reliable, and the action is slick and easy to use.
 The finish quality is gorgeous; if somewhat less durable and not resistant to corrosion.

 - Great for Cowboy Action Shooting

 - Excellent trigger/hammer mating/action

 - Single Action style makes it less versatile

-Best Use: Cowboy action shooting or hunting; or for use of occasional pest control/ranch use
+Best 357 revolver for cowboy action shooting or hunting; or for use of occasional pest control/ranch use

 Kimber has a choice offering on their hands.
 This is easily the nicest concealed carry revolver with a purely tactical take at the price point.
 The fit and finish is top tier and the tactical looks makes it an easy choice for those who want practical, stealthy features in their concealed carry revolver.
 This is a serious choice for personal protection.